govardhan26/SparkToPandas/README.md

 --------------

 -----

-The SparkToPandas is a pyspark supporting package which has the syntax similar to pandas, not all operations in pyspark are supported by this package.
+The SparkToPandas is a plugin for pyspark module, which has the syntax similar to the pandas module.

+Visit the [docs](https://sparktopandas.readthedocs.io/en/latest/index.html) page, for the official documentation.

-If anyone is intersted in developing the package further or collaboration, please reachout.
+If you are interested in enhancing the module or collaboration, please reachout.

 *For more info, mail me @ govardhan_selvaraj@yahoo.com*